 Conventional LASIK is still a very good choice for many patients, though most will prefer the higher level of customization that CustomLASIK can provide.
-Ultimately, you need to discuss the options with your doctor.
+Ultimately, you need to discuss the options with your surgeon.
 Your eye care professional to help you make the correct decision.

 The actual LASIK procedure is performed in exactly the same way in both Conventional LASIK and CustomLASIK.
 The pre-op testing for Conventional LASIK and CustomLASIK differ greatly.
 The wavefront analyzer used with CustomLASIK brings a whole new level of knowledge and accuracy to the surgeon.

 IntraLase LASIK is a 100% blade-free approach to creating your LASIK flap.